VAT Calculator

 What is VAT?

-Value Added Tax (VAT) is a consumption tax placed on a product or service whenever value is added, particularly at each stage of the supply chain, from production to the point of sale.
+Value Added Tax (VAT) is a type of consumption tax placed on a product or service at each stage of the supply chain, from production to the point of sale.
+It can be thought of as an indirect tax that occurs whenever value is added to a product.
+It is referred to as an indirect tax because although the consumer does bear the burden of the tax when buying the product, the consumer does not directly pay the tax.
+Rather, the tax is included in the cost of the product.
 The amount of VAT that the user pays is based on the cost of the product, minus any costs of materials used in the product that have already been taxed.

 How VAT is implemented?